vuejs/v2.vuejs.org/src/v2/guide/migration-vuex.md

 Both Vuex 1.0 and 2.0:

 - fully support both Vue 1.0 and 2.0
-- will be maintained for the forseeable future
+- will be maintained for the foreseeable future

 They have slightly different target users however.